Our Top 5 London areas to move to!

 - Contemporary riverside apartments, Georgian townhouses and large, detached Victorian and Edwardian houses make Kew an attractive proposition for a range of buyers.

-- Good transport links along the District Line from Kew Gardens station and overground to Waterloo from Kew Bridge station.
+- Not to forget, good transport links along the District Line from Kew Gardens station and overground to Waterloo from Kew Bridge station.

 - A wide choice of schools including Kew Green Prep School, which makes full use of Kew Green, Kew Gardens and the river.